Lauren Dascalo Puts On Busty Show In Scanty Green Lingerie While Relaxing On The Couch

 Lauren Dascalo took to Instagram on Tuesday, February 16, to share a sizzling-hot update with her 1.1 million followers.
-The American model is well-known for showing off her fantastic figure in racy outfits, and this update was no different.
-She looked incredibly sexy in a Lounge Underwear lingerie set, which did nothing but favors for her killer body.
+The American model is known for showing off her fantastic figure in racy outfits, and this update was no different.
+She looked incredibly sexy in a Lounge Underwear lingerie set which did nothing but favors for her killer body.

-Lauren rocked an all-green bra-and-panty combo, which complemented her flawless complexion.
+Lauren rocked an all-green bra-and-panty combo, a color which complemented her flawless complexion.
 The bra boasted classic balconette cups made of soft fabric.
-The undergarment had a deep neckline and showcased an ample amount of her décolletage, and the underwire pushed her voluptuous breasts upward and enhanced her cleavage.
+The undergarment had a deep neckline and showcased an ample amount of her décolletage, and the underwire pushed her voluptuous breasts up and enhanced her cleavage.
 The signature Lounge logo was printed all over the piece.

-Lauren was photographed indoors in her scanty intimates.
-The area was bright for photography.
-The sunlight that entered the room from the nearby window made her skin appear glowing in the shot.

 In the first photo, the influencer posed by lounging on a white cushioned couch.
-She lay on her side and placed her right arm on the armrest to support her body.
-Meanwhile, she raised her left hand to run some fingers through her hair as she gazed at the lens.
+She lay on her side and supported her body on her right arm.
+Meanwhile, she raised her left hand to run her fingers through her hair as she gazed at the lens.

-In the second pic, she changed her posture.
-This time, she sat on her legs and held the ends of her hair.
+In the second pic, she changed her pose.
+This time, she sat back on her heels and held the ends of her hair.
 The hottie looked straight into the camera with a sultry expression.

-Lauren wore her blond hair in a side part as she opted for a wavy hairstyle.
+Lauren wore her blond hair with a side part and styled it in gentle waves.
 She let the long strands cascade down her back and over her shoulders, with the ends grazing her bust.
 She accessorized with a bangle and nothing else.

 In the caption, Lauren told her social media audience to drop a simple greeting.
 She also tagged Lounge Underwear in the caption and the picture.